sunnykarira/paytabs/Readme.md

 ```

 -----
-## All invalid cases with response with appropriate errors
+## All invalid cases respond with appropriate errors